pixijs/guides/basics/graphics.md

 The PIXI.Graphics class is a complex beast, and so there are a number of things to be aware of when using it.

-Memory Leaks
-: The first has already been mentioned - call `destroy()` on any Graphics object you no longer need to avoid memory leaks.
+Memory Leaks: The first has already been mentioned - call `destroy()` on any Graphics object you no longer need to avoid memory leaks.

-Holes
-: Holes you create have to be contained in the shape TODO: primitive shapes not working on canvas?
+Holes: Holes you create have to be contained in the shape TODO: primitive shapes not working on canvas?

-Changing Geometry
-: If you want to change the shape of a Graphics object, you don't need to delete and recreate it.
+Changing Geometry: If you want to change the shape of a Graphics object, you don't need to delete and recreate it.
 Instead you can use the `clear()` function to reset the contents of the geometry list, then add new primitives as desired.
 Be careful of performance when doing this every frame.

-Performance
-: Graphics objects are generally quite performant.
+Performance: Graphics objects are generally quite performant.
 However, if you build highly complex geometry, you may pass the threshhold that permits batching during rendering, which can impact performance.

-Transparency
-: Because the Graphics object renders its primitives sequentially, be careful when using blend modes or partial transparency with overlapping geometry.
+Transparency: Because the Graphics object renders its primitives sequentially, be careful when using blend modes or partial transparency with overlapping geometry.
 Blend modes like ADD and MULTIPLY will work *on each primitive*, not on the final composite image.
 Similarly, partially transparent Graphics objects will look wrong if your geometry primitives overlap.
 TODO: workaround set filter = AlphaFilter, or use render texture?

 ## Baking Into Texture